mozilla/bug-handling/policy/feature-flags.md

 - QA agrees to take on verfication, setting `qe-verify` to `+`
 - The feature is tested on nightly and confirmed to work as specified (implicit here is the feature team's involvement in creating a test plan)
-- QA moves the bug's resolution to VERIFIED
+- QA moves the bug's status to VERIFIED

 If the feature does not pass testing then QA should file bugs blocking the `[meta]` bug for the feature.
 QA and the development team must confer and decide if the feature will be disabled in Nightly, or allowed to be kept on while bugs are fixed.
 This will depend on risk and severity of the bugs found.